inspire-eu-validation/view-service/iso-19128/at19-getcapabilities-geographic-boundingbox.md

 * Send a getCapabilities request to the service endpoint.
 Into the response:

-  * Check if there is exactly one [EX_GeographicBoundingBox](#EX_GeographicBoundingBox) node in each named Layer element or inherited from a parent Layer.
+  * Check that there is exactly one [EX_GeographicBoundingBox](#EX_GeographicBoundingBox) node in each named Layer element or inherited from a parent Layer.

 * Check manually that [EX_GeographicBoundingBox](#EX_GeographicBoundingBox) is the minimum bounding box for the data provided by the service.